organix/kernel_abe64/ABE.md

 ### Actor Message Events

 All computation in an actor system occurs in response to message events.
-Each actor message events delivers an immutable *message* to a target *actor*.
+Each actor message event delivers an immutable *message* to a target *actor*.
 Several macros are defined to allow easy access to components of the event from within a (C-coded) *behavior*:

  * `WHAT` &#8212; the *message* contents
  * `SELF` &#8212; the target *actor*